ThatZeoMan/rheavenstudio.github.io/docs/3_getting-started.md

 **7. Minigames, here you can select minigames to use in your remix**

-**8. Events selection, here you can seelect the minigame events to use in your remix**
+**8. Events selection, here you can select the minigame events to use in your remix**

 **9. Timeline tools, which in order are: Zoom in/Out, Reset Zoom, Toggle Waveform, Change snapping**